perforce/helix-authentication-service/containers/README.md

 * **haproxy:** HAProxy for load balancing between two instances of HAS.
 * **ldap:** OpenLDAP directory which serves as the user data source to Shibboleth.
 * **oidc:** IdentityServer4 for OpenID Connect authentication.
+* **redis:** Redis server with TLS enabled and configured to expect client certificates.
 * **shibboleth:** Shibboleth for SAML 2.0 authentication.

 The `docker-compose.yml` file in the parent directory configures those containers, plus one additional container for [Redis](https://redis.io), which supports failover of the service.